smithy-lang/smithy-rs/design/src/docs/anatomy.md

 Observe that there are two constructors provided: `from_handler` which takes a `H: Handler` and `from_service` which takes a `S: OperationService`.
 In both cases `Self` is passed as a parameter to the traits - this constrains `handler: H` and `svc: S` to the signature given by the implementation of `OperationShape` on `Self`.

-The `Handler` and `OperationService` both serve a similar purpose - they provide a common interface for converting to a the model service `S`.
+The `Handler` and `OperationService` both serve a similar purpose - they provide a common interface for converting to a model service `S`.
 The `Handler<GetPokemonSpecies>` trait covers all closures taking `GetPokemonSpeciesInput` and asynchronously returning a `Result<GetPokemonSpeciesOutput, GetPokemonSpeciesError>` - they are converted to a model service by a `IntoService`.
 The `OperationService<GetPokemonSpecies>` trait covers all `tower::Service`s with request `GetPokemonSpeciesInput`, response `GetPokemonSpeciesOutput` and error `GetPokemonSpeciesOutput` - they are converted to a model service by a `Normalize` (this is a very small conversion which flattens request tuples).
 <!-- TODO(hidden_docs): More information about the conversions can be found here. -->

 The `from_handler` constructor is used in the following way: